nwcourses/nwcourses.github.io/COM623/sessions/week_1/index.md

 console.log(newArrayJustText); //  ['Complete Android Assessment','Organise Social Event'];
 ```

-As you can see, `map()` is a function that takes, as an argument, a function.
-The function, on each iteration, gets passed an array element.
+As you can see, `map()` is a function that takes, as a parameter, another function.
+This second function, on each iteration, gets passed an array element.
 The function then returns the `text` property of each item in the array, so the output array contains only the `text` properties of each item.

-:::tip

 ## TASK 5